Stefan Antonić

-Stefan Antonić (斯特芬, born 6 February 2001) is a Hong Kong professional footballer who plays as a defender.
+Stefan Antonić (斯特芬, born 6 February 2001) is a former Serbian professional footballer who played as a defender.

 Club career

 Southern

 On 6 June 2020, Antonić signed a contract with Hong Kong Premier League club Southern.
 He made his professional debut in the HKPL on 5 May 2021, against Resources Capital where he played as a starter.

 Sham Shui Po

 In October 2022, Antonić joined Sham Shui Po.

 HKFC

 On 16 September 2023, Antonić joined HKFC.
 He left the club at the end of the 2023–24 season.

 In February 2025, Antonić rejoined HKFC.

 Personal life

 Antonić was born on 6 February 2001 in Hong Kong to a Serbian father and an Indonesian mother.
 He is the son of football manager Dejan Antonić.
 He graduated from YMCA of Hong Kong Christian College in 2019.